dave-hillier/Nemcache/README.md

 TODO List
 =========
-Run as service support
+*Run as service support

-Configuration
+*Configuration

-Add support for the remaining commands:
+*Add support for the remaining commands:
-- CAS, the cas unique field is not currently supported
+  * CAS, the cas unique field is not currently supported
-- flush_all (with a delay)
+  * flush_all (with a delay)
-- quit
+  * quit
-- Stats
+  * Stats
-- version
+  * version

-Fix concurrent access
+*Fix concurrent access

-UDP Protocol
+*UDP Protocol

 Future work
 ===========
-Implement a client.
+*Implement a client.
 The test classes

-File-backed Persistent cache; to mitigate cold cache problems
+*File-backed Persistent cache; to mitigate cold cache problems.
+Aim is to keep compatible with Memcached as a drop in replacement.